Before birth was existence. You’ll call it pre-existence. I won’t: Such is the nature of this argument.

 Rick can burrow inside himself and hide knowledge of what was wrong; denying the emotion of shame and guilt.
 The lost emotions that brought far too much pain were also confusing, creating an abyss within.

-Rick felt ashamed to extent he stopped being a child too early.
+Rick felt ashamed to the extent he stopped being a child too early.

 Today the abyss is filled however resting on an uncured slab.